Avi-Kenny/Avi-Kenny.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor in the Department of Biostatistics and Bioinformatics at Duke University, with a secondary appointment at the Duke Global Health Institute.
-I completed my PhD in biostatistics at the University of Washington under Dr. Marco Carone, and previously served as the Director of Research, Monitoring, and Evaluation at Last Mile Health.
-My research interests include:
+I am an Assistant Professor at Duke University, with appointments in the Department of Biostatistics & Bioinformatics and the Duke Global Health Institute.
+I completed my PhD in biostatistics at the University of Washington and previously served as the Director of Research, Monitoring, and Evaluation at Last Mile Health in Liberia.
+My current research interests include:

-* Statistical methods to handle treatment effect heterogeneity in stepped wedge cluster randomized trials
+* Design and analysis of global health program evaluations
-* Survival analysis using machine learning tools
+* Statistical methodology for stepped wedge cluster randomized trials and interrupted time series analysis
-* Global health program evaluation
+* Studying the use of psychedelic medicine for treating mental health conditions
 * Statistical computation and simulation methodology
-* Immune correlates of protection analysis in vaccine clinical trials
+* Implementation science around community health worker programs